Last Updated on

 Tours/Activities in Rotorua

 YOU SHALL NOT PASS through Rotorua without making sure to visit Hobbiton.
-Exploring the film set is one of the most fun things to do in New Zealand, visiting the various hobbit holes, discovering about how the films were made and finishing up with a free drink in the Green Dragon Inn.
-Click here to venture to Middle Earth with a Hobbiton tour!
+Exploring the film set is one of the most fun things to do in the North Island of New Zealand.

 Tours/Activities in Taupo

 If you’re looking for thrills take a jet boat ride on the Waikato River to see and feel the impressive force of the Huka falls.
-It’s a great way to see the falls from another perspective!
-Click here to see prices for a jet boat ride at the Huka falls.
+It’s a great way to see the falls from another perspective, with prices starting at just $139 NZD per person!

 Tours/Activities in Auckland